 The secret to a Batangas Lomi is overloaded with toppings and super thick soup.
-Other restaurants in Batangas recreated their lomi with slices of thin lumpiang shanghai and siomai and other loads of meat.
+Other restaurants in Batangas recreated their lomi with slices of thin lumpiang shanghai, siomai, kikiam and other loads of meat.
 But this recipe is the authentic and original recipe.
 Most mountaineers in Mt.
 Maculot would always dig in a large soup of Batangas Lomi after a tiring mountain hike.
 But if you dont have time to visit Batangas anytime sooner and you’re already craving.
 You gotta try this recipe whenever you are now.
 Satisfy your cravings!

 Batangas Lomi Soup